Last modified: Aug 14, 2024

 Traffic Sign Recognition

-Traffic Sign Recognition (TSR) is a technology used in some modern vehicles that helps drivers identify and interpret road signs.
+Traffic Sign Recognition (TSR) is a technology used in modern vehicles to help drivers identify and interpret road signs.

-The vehicle is equipped with cameras, either on the front windshield or on the side mirrors, that scan the road ahead.
+The vehicle is equipped with cameras, typically mounted on the front windshield or side mirrors, that continuously scan the road ahead.

 Most sold EVs globaly